xhemajlg/Ubuntu-Server-Machine-Terraform-Ansible/README.md

 In our Local Machine where Terraform is installed:
 1. create a directory:
-     mkdir ubuntu_on_vsphere # Or whatever name you can give to it
+     -mkdir ubuntu_on_vsphere /* Or whatever name you can give to it
-2. change the dircetory to that newly created directory: cd ubuntu_on_vsphere/ Hier you should Copy/Paste the below files:
+2. change the dircetory to that newly created directory:
+    -cd ubuntu_on_vsphere  /*Hier you should Copy/Paste the below files:

  variables.tf
  provider.tf